grscheller/scheller-linux-archive/linux/info/vimNotes/vimFactoids.md

 I find that configuring the mouse for anything but _Normal Mode_ pretty useless and counter intuitive.
-In _Insert Mode_ I don't like the middle mouse button repositioning the paste.
+In _Insert Mode_ I don't like the middle mouse button repositioning a paste.
 In _Normal Mode_ I don't like a click-drag throwing me into character _Visual Mode_.